AsterYujano/artificial_neural_networks/README.md

 exercises from Artificial neural Networks course at Chalmers University

-You must use Python 3 to run these programs
+You must use Python 3 to run some of these programs and Matlab for others.

 ### Notes